Mervyn Conn

-Mervyn Conn (born 5 February 1935) is a British music promoter and entrepreneur.
+Mervyn Conn (born 5 February 1934) is a British music promoter and entrepreneur.

+Biography

+Early life and career

-He started work in the fashion industry, but by the early 1960s, with the help of his cousin, the comedian Bernie Winters, he had begun running a club, Romano's, in Gerrard Street in Soho, London.
+Conn born in 1934 started work in the fashion industry, but by the early 1960s, with the help of his cousin, the comedian Bernie Winters, he had begun running a club, Romano's, in Gerrard Street in Soho, London.
 He worked closely with agent Joe Collins (the father of Joan and Jackie Collins), and staged the first Beatles Christmas Shows in 1963.

+Management career

 He then managed many of the major pop music touring shows in the UK, including those headlined by such bands and musicians as P.J.
 Proby, The Byrds, Johnny Cash, Billie Jo Spears, Chubby Checker, Marlene Dietrich, Sarah Vaughan, Chuck Berry, Peggy Lee, the Red Army Ensemble and many more.
-He also directed the Melody Maker Pop Shows held at Wembley Arena in the 1960s, before launching the annual International Festivals of Country Music held at the same venue between 1969 and 1991.
+He also directed the Melody Maker Pop Shows held at Wembley Arena in the 1960s.

+He then launched the annual International Festivals of Country Music held at the same venue between 1969 and 1991.
 The shows were later taken into Europe, and featured such stars as Johnny Cash, Dolly Parton, Tammy Wynette, Billie Jo Spears, and Jerry Lee Lewis.

-More recently he has been responsible for major touring shows including Annie and Three Steps To Heaven.
+More recently he has been responsible for major touring shows including Annie starring his own daughter, and Three Steps To Heaven.

+Personal life

 In 1989, Conn was convicted of a serious sexual assault on his 19-year-old receptionist and was sentenced to eight weeks in prison.
 In July 2014, he was arrested at Gatwick airport in connection with an alleged historic rape and sexual assault.